Robert R. McCormick Foundation

 Alignment with Geographic Priorities: The foundation states their goal is to ensure "public investments are creating and supporting opportunities for all, especially Chicago's South and West Side residents."
 Work focused on these geographic areas, particularly addressing disparities in jobs and economic opportunity, health and wellness, and education, aligns with their strategy.

 Resident-Driven Strategy: The foundation works "alongside local leaders to help identify community priorities and create a resident-driven strategy that works to improve the quality of life and increase economic opportunity."
-Organizations that demonstrate community voice and participatory approaches in their work reflect the foundation's values.
+Organisations that demonstrate community voice and participatory approaches in their work reflect the foundation's values.

 Key Takeaways for Grant Writers